IQSS/dataverse/doc/sphinx-guides/source/developers/documentation.rst

 	.. contents:: |toctitle|
 		:local:

-This code should be placed below any introductory text/images and directly above the first subheading, much like a Wikipedia page.
+This code should be placed right after any introductory text/images and directly before the first subheading, much like a Wikipedia page.

 Images
 ------